raghavanv97/Movie-Cinema-IOS/README.md

  - Create Custom Layout by using .xib file
  - UIView.animation() to perform some basic animation
- - Incorporate libraries to simplify the amount of code you need to write
+ - Incorporate libraries by using Cocoapods which manages library dependencies for your Xcode projects
  - Image Mask - Masking an Image with an Image Mask.

 ## Have a Look